 Like humans, dogs are social creatures that don’t tend to survive well in solitude.
 In fact, they love attention at all times and will do anything for their owner’s praise and love.
 In fact, being alone can be quite stressful for them at times.
-Fortunately, dog owners can teach their furry friends to enjoy his alone time, or at least tolerate it without getting destructive.
+Fortunately, dog owners can teach their furry friends to enjoy their alone time, or at least tolerate it without getting destructive.
 Also, PetHelpful gives an extensive list of seven dogs who all wouldn’t mind staying alone for too long while you’re away at work.

 While the majority of canines don’t necessarily need alone time to contemplate life or explore themselves better, some do fine and stay contented if they are left to be alone.
 A lot of dogs use this time to take a nap or engage in other favorite activities, such as playing with toys, digging, chasing birds, etc.